Energy efficiency case studies

-Central Scotland Regional Equality Council's Forth Valley Communities for Conservation project is helping Ethnic Minority and LGBTI households in Central Scotland to reduce carbon emissions by improving home energy efficiency and travelling more sustainably.
-Project activities include home energy advice visits and fuel-efficient driver training.
-The project also provides opportunities to learn more about climate change with training and support to become a community champion that inspires positive action in others.
+Central Scotland Regional Equality Council's Forth Valley Communities for Conservation project helped Ethnic Minority and LGBTI households in Central Scotland to reduce carbon emissions by improving home energy efficiency and travelling more sustainably.
+Project activities included home energy advice visits and fuel-efficient driver training.
+The project also provided opportunities to learn more about climate change with training and support to become a community champion, inspiring positive action in others.

 East Sutherland Energy Advice Service

 Kyle of Sutherland Development Trust ran the East Sutherland Energy Advice Service, (ESEAS), which was supported by a grant from the CCF.
 The ESEAS project offered home energy advice, helping the community to improve energy efficiency, reducing carbon emissions and helping to tackle climate change.

 Environmental charity Arran Eco Savvy have helped the community to improve energy efficiency and held an energy awards event to help celebrate their achievements.

 The SCOREscotland Green Futures project, Edinburgh, works with members of black and ethnic minority communities in south west Edinburgh, raising their awareness of climate change and supporting them to take actions to reduce carbon emissions.

 Downloadable case studies:

 Fintry F8 project, run by Fintry Development Trust, Stirlingshire, helped the local community move towards micro-renewables, increased energy efficiency and lower carbon transport options.
 The project has also developed a Centre of Low Carbon Excellence to share knowledge and experience.